 Bridges Summer Program

-The Purchase College Bridges to the Baccalaureate Program provides support to underrepresented minority students studying science.
+The Purchase College Bridges to the Baccalaureate Program provides support to underrepresented students studying science.
 The program has received continuous federal funding, supplemented by private funding, since 2000.
-Each summer, students from Dutchess, Nassau, Orange County, Rockland, Sullivan County, or Westchester Community Colleges participate in an intensive summer research program at Purchase College, State University of New York.
+Each summer, students from Dutchess, Nassau, Orange County, Rockland, Sullivan County, Ulster County, and Westchester Community Colleges participate in an intensive summer research program at Purchase College, State University of New York.
 Students live in apartments on campus and receive a stipend.

-Students participate in professional development workshops, receive individual advising and networking opportunities, and complete original science research under the supervision of a faculty member.
+Students participate in professional development workshops, receive individual advising, attend networking events, and complete original science research under the supervision of a faculty member.
 Many program participants later transfer to Purchase College.
-These students have a strong connection to faculty in the natural sciences at Purchase College and to other students.
+These students have a strong connection to faculty in the natural sciences at Purchase College, as well as to other students.

 In 2011, Purchase College received the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in recognition of the success of this program.

 Learn more about the 2024 Bridges Summer Research Program on Wednesday, November 29th at 7pm via Zoom.
 Register to attend the Bridges Virtual Info Session.

 - U.S. citizen or permanent resident.

 - At least 18 years old and a high school graduate.

 - A student at one of the following community colleges: Dutchess, Nassau, Orange County, Rockland, Sullivan County, Ulster, or Westchester.